germal/OpenCVB/README.md

 ![](media/916a4f7e3b53633c63bf7243a8a8a1ae.png)

-*A genetic drawing experiment that translates any image or camera screen grab into painting.
+*A genetic drawing experiment that translates any image or camera screen grab into a painting.
 The algorithm randomly alters DNA sequences describing brush strokes.*

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)